flyteorg/flyte/rsts/index.rst

 * Extensible Backend and SDKs
 * Ergonomic SDKs in Python, Java and Scala
 * Versioned and Auditable - all actions are recorded
-* Matches your workflow - Start with one task, convert to a pipeline, attach multiple schedules or trigger using a programmatic API or on-demand
+* Matches your workflow - Start with one task, define workflows, and launchplans, convert to a pipeline, attach multiple schedules or trigger using a programmatic API or on-demand
 * Battle-tested - millions of pipelines executed per month
 * Vertically-Integrated Compute - serverless experience
 * Deep understanding of data-lineage and provenance